-The Public Health Toxicology Program is responsible for two distinct areas of public health concern.
-These include the identification of potential health hazards resulting from exposure to certain chemical or biological agents; and the assessment and subsequent recommendations to abate or reduce any resulting health effects.
-Some of the major responsibilities include:
+The Public Health Toxicology Program is responsible for two distinct areas of public health concern: the identification of potential health hazards resulting from exposure to certain chemical or biological agents; and the assessment and subsequent recommendations to abate or reduce any resulting health effects.
+Some of the major responsibilities include the following: